appgurueu/cellestial_game/Readme.md

 ## About

 Written entirely by Lars Mueller aka LMD or appguru(eu).
 Code licensed under the MIT and GPLv3 licenses (see below).
-Media licensed as CC0.
+For media licenses see each mod's Readme.

 ### Links